fatihkurtl/fatihkurtl/README.md

-## Hello, I'm Fatih Kurt!
+Hi there 👋

-I'm a junior full-stack web developer .
-I also have experience with Vue.js3, Svelte, JavaScript,  Node.js, Python, Flask, MySQL, Docker, and MongoDB.
+I'm Fatih, a Junior Full Stack Web Developer with a degree in Computer Programming and a passion for creating responsive and user-friendly web applications.
+I have experience working with various technologies and tools, including:

 ### Technologies and Tools